Need help?

 11. What is a radio beacon and how does it work?

-12. How often does the zafa expire?
+12. How often should the drain be checked?

 The hydrostatic release is the device that activates the radio beacon, which has a useful life of two years, after which it must be replaced by law.
 It is also important to remember that the radio beacon battery must be replaced every four years, thus ensuring its correct operation in emergency situations.